-11Note that even though two adjacent tracts are likely to have similar values of δ due to smoothing, the shocks for each tract do not have to be similar and there may be a discrete jump at the tract border in the value of the shock.
-A large number of basis functions, and in particular the interaction of these functions with a dummy variable for tracts below and above 10% poverty rate, allows for estimating steep changes to δ_i over a very narrow geography: See, for example, the top panel of Figure 2.
+10Note that even though two adjacent tracts are likely to have similar values of δ due to smoothing, the shocks for each tract do not have to be similar as they are independent draws from the Type I Extreme Value distribution.
+We use a large number of basis functions, and in particular allow the interaction of these functions with a dummy variable for tracts below and above 10% poverty rate, to be able to fit steep changes to δ_j over a very narrow geography.